 The inverse problem of a coupled-physics imaging technique can typically be decoupled into two steps: first, reconstructing some internal functionals or vector fields from boundary or external measurements; second, using these to recover the unknown coefficients.
 Further examples and details can be found in \cite{Bal2013a,Alberti2018} and the references therein.
 The inversion procedure of MAET with voltage measurements, as developed in \cite{Kunyansky2012}, conforms to this paradigm.

 Regarding MAET with magnetic field measurements, since the underlying principle is similar, we aim to follow this framework.
 We adopt a quasi-static model of the Hall effect instead of the full Maxwell's system, because the electromagnetic induction happens much more rapidly than ultrasonic propagation.
 This significant difference in time scales plays a crucial role in the decoupling process and inversion procedure.
 A stationary adjoint equation is introduced, enabling the decoupling of the hybrid inverse problem into an inverse source problem for the acoustic wave equation and an inverse medium problem for the electrostatic equation with internal data.
 The first problem is analogous to that in MAET with voltage measurements, whereas the second does not admit an explicit reconstruction formula.
-We use a multiplier approach to derive some stability results, which require a nonzero constraint on the data.
-External coils offer more flexibility and promise compared to the boundary conditions considered in \cite{Alberti2018,Alberti2022a,Qiu2023}, as they provide additional degrees of freedom for data generation.
-However, despite the potential, designing coils that satisfy the nonzero constraint remains an underexplored challenge.
-This paper presents an initial analysis of coil configurations based on the imaging domain and some prior knowledge of the unknown conductivity.
+We first use a multiplier approach to derive a weighted stability estimate.
+By combining it with a polynomial lower bound for the local $L^2$-norm of the adjoint current and applying a weighted interpolation argument, we establish an interior H\"older stability estimate without imposing a pointwise nonzero constraint on the current.
+Under stronger smallness conditions on the conductivity and coil geometry, we further obtain Lipschitz stability in regions of interest where the adjoint current is bounded away from zero.